All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Glycyl-L-Histidyl-L-Lysine-Copper (GHK-Cu) is a naturally occurring copper-binding peptide that declines significantly with age.
 By age 60, plasma levels of GHK-Cu are reduced by more than 60% compared to young adults.
 This peptide complex plays important roles in wound healing, skin remodeling, and antioxidant defense.

-The copper component is essential for GHK-Cu's biological activity, serving as a cofactor for enzymes involved in collagen synthesis, elastin production, and antioxidant defense.
+The copper component is important for GHK-Cu's biological activity, serving as a cofactor for enzymes involved in collagen synthesis, elastin production, and antioxidant defense.
 This makes GHK-Cu particularly valuable for addressing visible signs of aging and supporting overall tissue health.

 Clinical Evidence